JamesCraster/OpenWerewolf/README.md

 ```
 $ sudo ufw allow 8080/tcp
 ```
-Other players will connect by entering your ip address into their web browser.
+Other players will connect by entering your ip address into their web browser, followed by :8080, (Eg 172.16.0.0:8080)
 If playing on the same private network as all other players,
 ```
 $ hostname -I
 ```
-will give you the address that you need.
+will give you the ip address that you need.

 <h2>Dependencies(already included in the OpenWerewolves repository):</h2>
 All dependencies are open source.